cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 ### Anti-Aliasing Performance
 - From what I hear, anti-aliasing is a big no-no for Linux VR.
 The performance cost far outweighs the slight benefit in visual smoothness, so usually you are better off disabling anti-aliasing all together.

+### PICO 4 `adb install` reports success but apps aren't appearing in Library
+- If Multiple Users is enabled in the native [Android Settings](https://github.com/Pico-4/Settings), uninstalling apps seems to leave them installed for Guest.
+This may cause any future "installs" to instead update it for Guest without installing it for Owner (you).
+  - Go to Apps, find any labelled as "Not installed for this user", press the three-dots icon, then "Uninstall for all users".
+After this you can re-install the app.
+  - Multiple Users seems pointless and/or broken; I tried switching to another user and was left in the home environment without controllers nor the Dock until rebooting, after which my user was set to Owner again.

 ---

 ## Setting up the XR Stack